 Downloading and setuping the Blueprint input data.

-- OpenStreetMap file (mandatory) : a .osm file, used to generate the land areas, waterbodies, roads and buildings.
-This file is the base file necessary for the blueprint generation, you cannot generate a scene from a blueprint without an OpenStreetMap file.
+- OpenStreetMap file : a .osm file, used to generate the land areas, waterbodies, roads and buildings.
+This file is the quickest way to generate the scene environment, because all types of objects (buildings, roads, water, decals) can come from this one file.

 OpenStreetMap File